KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

 ::

-    Usage: smicli history timeline [COMMAND-OPTIONS] TargetIDs
+    Usage: smicli history timeline [COMMAND-OPTIONS]

       Show history of status changes for IDs.

-      Generates a report for the defined target IDs and the time period defined by the options of the historical status of the defined target ID.
-The --result option defines the report generated with options for 1) "full" full list of history records 2) summary status by target ID, or 3) "%OK" percentage of records that report OK and total records for the period by target ID.
+      Generates a report for the defined target IDs and the time period defined by the options of the historical status of the defined target ID showing just the status  changes.

+      Each line in the report is a status change.

     Options:
+      -t, --targetids TEXT            Get results only for the defined targetIDs.
+                                      If the value is "?" a select list is provided to the console to select the  WBEM server targetids from the targets table.
       -s, --startdate DATE            Start date for ping records included.
 Format is dd/mm/yy where dd and mm are zero padded (ex.
 01) and year is without century (ex.
                                       17).
-Default is oldest record
+Default: is oldest record
       -e, --enddate DATE              End date for ping records included.
 Format is dd/mm/yy where dd and dm are zero padded (ex.
 01) and year is without century (ex.
                                       17).
-Default  if neither `enddate` or
-                                      `numberofdays` are defined is current
+Default: is current datetime
-                                      datetime
       -n, --numberofdays INTEGER      Alternative to enddate.
 Number of days to report from startdate. "enddate" ignored if
                                       "numberofdays" set